aaronparker/aaronparker.github.io/_drafts/integrate-citrix-sharefile-office-365-Integrate-Citrix-ShareFile-into-Office-365.md

 Perhaps a subjective view, but integrating Citrix ShareFile into Office 365 provides a better end-user experience than OneDrive for Business and SharePoint.
 Plus it works in virtual desktop environments (something you don't get without [3rd party solutions](https://www.fslogix.com)) and enables access to on-premises storage.
 Thus, an organisation may see value in going Office 365 **and** Citrix ShareFile, or perhaps may already be a ShareFile customer and is moving to Office 365.

-To integrate Citrix ShareFile into Office 365, there are a number of touch&nbsp;points worth spending time on to get the user experience just right.
+To integrate Citrix ShareFile into Office 365, there are a number of touch points worth spending time on to get the user experience just right.

 # Single Sign-On